toddwmac/gemini-newcomer-site/Dev_plan.md

 6.  **AI for the Social Planner (`#hobbies-social-planner`):** AI for organizing outings, trips, and social events.

 ### 2.4.
 AI Mindset Training Module - Practical Life Enhancement (Part 3 - Integrated into Homepage)
-All lessons from Part 3 are implemented as distinct, modular React components, integrated into the single homepage.
+All lessons from Part 3 are integrated into the single homepage.
 1.  **AI in the Kitchen (`#practical-kitchen`):** AI for meal planning, recipe creation, and culinary assistance.
 2.  **Travel Planning Made Easy (`#practical-travel`):** AI for discovering destinations, building itineraries, and managing travel logistics.
 3.  **Staying Connected (`#practical-connected`):** AI for drafting messages and managing social connections.